rob-linton/publickeyserver/ACE/ace.md

 `SHA512WITHRSA`

-Alias's are automatically assigned and are a random group of three words seperated by a hyphen.
+Alias's are automatically assigned and are a random group of three words separated by a hyphen.

 eg:
   missions-locks-sox.publickeyserver.org